Unofficial-BlossomCraft-Wikis/3D-models/README.md

 ```

 Notes:
-> We do not own any of these models, they have been grabed from texture packs and/or the game, use at your own risk, is repo/CDN was/is made and maintained primaraly for internal use!
+> We do not own any of these models, they have been grabbed from texture packs and/or the game, use at your own risk, is repo/CDN was/is made and maintained primarily for internal use!

 > ***CDN*** | Content Delivery Network